 Good instructional design improves learning outcomes.
-So it's worth knowing best practices whether you create or commission courses.
+With that in mind, it's worth knowing best practices, whether you create or commission courses from a company like Skillcast.

 Instructional design is the backbone of effective e-learning.
-By systematically analysing learning objectives and learner needs, instructional designers craft engaging and impactful experiences that drive knowledge retention and skill application.
+By systematically analysing learning objectives and needs, it's possible to craft engaging and impactful experiences that drive knowledge retention and skill application.

-In this guide, we explore the principles, strategies, and tools that can help you optimise your instructional design process to ensure your workplace training programmes deliver measurable outcomes.
+In this guide, we explore principles, strategies and tools that can help optimise the instructional design process, ensuring your workplace training programmes deliver measurable outcomes.

 What is instructional design?